 It maybe helpful to take Paracetamol or an anti-inflammatory such as Ibuprofen, you may be find it helpful to apply a cool pack to your neck to assist with pain and reduce swelling especially in the first 2-3 days.
 After this heat may also be helpful but not in the first 48 hours.
 It is import to gently keep moving despite the pain.
+It is a very important part of your whiplash treatment that you are able to control the pain caused by the injury and to gvet yuou back to your normal activities as soon as possible.
+Key to this recovery will be the ability to return the normal range of motion in your neck.
+Physical Therapy can help you feel better and may prevent further injury.

 The evidence says that most symptoms of whiplash have gone by 6-12 months after injury but Physiotherapy early on can speed up the recovery time and ensure the recovery is complete and has low risk of re-occurring symptoms in the future